FAC10/week7-research/README.md

 </article>
 ```

-Here link is the name of the Handlebars helper, and name and nationality are parameters passed to the helper - you could think of it like `custom(name, nationality)`
+Here `custom` is the name of the Handlebars helper, and name and nationality are parameters passed to the helper - you could think of it like `custom(name, nationality)`

 ```js
 var context = {name: 'Yvonne', nationality: American};